-- 14. Permits for importers of tobacco products or processed tobacco are valid for three years from the effective date shown on the permit.
-Importers wishing to continue operations beyond the expiration of their current permit must renew their permit by making application within 30 days of such expiration. - 15.
+- 14. Permits for importers of tobacco products or processed tobacco that were issued before August 26, 2013, are valid for three years from the effective date shown on the permit and may not be renewed.
+Permits for importers of tobacco products or processed tobacco that are issued on or after August 26, 2013, are valid for five years from the effective date shown on the permit and may be renewed for an additional five years by making application within 30 days of expiration. - 15.
 No. - 16.
-Permits are not transferable to another person. - 17.(a) Not applicable. - (b) An application for the renewal of a permit as an importer of tobacco products or processed tobacco may be rejected and the permit denied if no activity has taken place or been reported under such permit for a period of one year immediately prior to the application for renewal.
+Permits are not transferable to another person. - 17. (a) Not applicable. - (b) An application for the renewal of a permit as an importer of tobacco products or processed tobacco may be rejected and the permit denied if no activity has taken place or been reported under such permit for a period of one year immediately prior to the application for renewal.

-- 18. TTB has no other administrative procedures, apart from permit requirements, required prior to importation.

-- 19. Not applicable.
+- 18. TTB has no other administrative procedures, apart from permit requirements, required prior to importation. - 19.
+Not applicable.

-- B. NUCLEAR REGULATORY COMMISSION
+7 VII.
+NUCLEAR REGULATORY COMMISSION

-1. Nuclear facilities and materials
+7.1 Nuclear facilities and materials

-1. The Nuclear Regulatory Commission (NRC) regulations governing the import of certain nuclear facilities and most radioactive materials and are published in 10 CFR Part 110 pursuant to the Atomic Energy Act of 1954, as amended, and the Energy Reorganization Act of 1974, as amended.
-These regulations apply to all persons in the United States although certain exemptions exist for the U.S. Department of Energy and the U.S. Department of Defence.
+1. The Nuclear Regulatory Commission (NRC) regulations governing the import of certain nuclear facilities and most radioactive materials are published in 10 CFR Part 110 pursuant to the Atomic Energy Act of 1954, as amended, and the Energy Reorganization Act of 1974, as amended.
+These regulations apply to all persons in the United States although certain exemptions exist for the U.S. Department of Energy and the U.S. Department of Defense.